What is academic integration?

 Integration means combining separate parts smoothly to improve effectiveness.
 In CTE, academic integration means combining technical skill development based on industry standards with content knowledge from related academic subjects (English Language Arts, Mathematics, Science or Social Studies).
 There are many successful models for CTE academic integration; all require a commitment of CTE staff to the importance of integration and the collaborative planning and implementation by teachers of various subjects.

 Why academic integration?

-In 2001, the New York State Board of Regents revised the policy on CTE when modifying the student graduation requirements.
-Approved CTE programs, an option in earning a diploma, must include academic integration and may be flexibly offered to allow students to earn academic diploma credits while completing a CTE program.
+In 2001 when modifying the student graduation requirements, the New York State Board of Regents revised the policy on CTE to include approved CTE programs.
+Approved CTE programs, an option in earning a diploma, are required to show evidence of academic integration and may be flexibly offered to allow students to earn academic diploma credits while completing a CTE program.

 Academic Integration Study

 During the 2016-17 school year, the CTE Technical Assistance Center of NY undertook a study of the Academic Integration Practices in 13 School Districts and BOCES.
 The Academic Integration Study study sought to identify the level of integration of academics into CTE programming.
 Key findings, leading practices and a rubric for assessing academic integration are presented here.
 Reflect on the academic integration practices in your school, using the CTE and Academic Integration Rubric.

 Following are slide decks useful for adapting for staff presentations on the topic of academic Integration